typedb/homebrew-tap/README.md

-# Vaticle Homebrew Tap
+# TypeDB Homebrew Tap

-Welcome to Vaticle Homebrew Tap.
+Welcome to TypeDB Homebrew Tap.
 Home to TypeDB and TypeDB Studio distributions for macOS.

 ## Adding The Tap